s-lasch/portfolio/exampleSite/content/blogs/cross-validation.md

 plotly: true
 ---

-This article goes into detail about the implementation of cross validation for \\( k \\)-NN classifiers, classificaiton ties, and touches on confusion matrices.
+This article goes into detail about the implementation of cross validation for k-NN classifiers, classificaiton ties, and touches on confusion matrices.

 ## **What is Cross-Validation**